scriptrdotio/howto/util/jsonmapper.md

 *Figure 1 - Open the Json Mapper*

+## Define the Input data structure and the Output (target) data structure

 In the editor area, under the **JSON** tab, enter a sample of the expected incoming payload structure in the **Input JSON** area.
 In our example, we will use the below:
 ```